Skip to content

 • Think in weeks and months, not just minutes after brushing.

 In this new framework, oral problems often arise not purely because bacteria are present, but because the community has shifted into an unhelpful configuration.
 A few acid-producing or inflammation-driving species may gain an advantage, especially when the environment is frequently acidic, dry or deprived of fibre-rich foods.
-The result is dysbiosis: an imbalanced ecosystem where “weeds” outcompete “flowers.”
+The result is dysbiosis: an imbalanced ecosystem where “weeds” outcompete “flowers”.

-This is where the garden analogy becomes practical.
 If you pour a harsh chemical across a garden, you will kill some weeds.
 You will also damage the soil structure, harm beneficial insects and leave the land vulnerable to the next invasive species that blows in.
 Over time, the garden becomes harder to manage, not easier.
 The same logic applies to repeated, indiscriminate use of aggressive oral products without regard for pH, saliva and the underlying ecology of the mouth.

 Enamel, pH and saliva: the chemistry behind strong teeth